 Unless otherwise indicated, tax expenditure estimates are calculated on an individual basis and do not take account of potential overlaps between different tax expenditures.
 While aggregate tax expenditures can provide a guide to trends in tax expenditures over time, overlaps between the coverage of tax expenditures and likely behavioural responses to their removal mean that such aggregates are not a reliable indicator of the overall budgetary impact of tax concessions.

-- cash accounting with the Australian Government deemed to have derived revenue at the time cash is exchanged; and
+- cash accounting, where the government is deemed to have derived revenue at the time cash is exchanged; and

-- the economic transaction method, where the Australian Government is deemed to have accrued revenue at the time the relevant economic or financial transaction occurs.
+- the economic transaction method, where the government is deemed to have accrued revenue at the time the relevant economic or financial transaction occurs.

 In principle, the economic transaction method is generally more consistent with accrual accounting principles.
 However, with respect to tax revenue, the Australian Government, at this stage, considers that the tax liability method provides a more robust and reliable basis for forecasting revenue.